MateusMolina/obsidian-git-file-explorer/README.md

 - Upon clicking, a sync process is started: pull (--no-rebase) followed by push to remote
 - Provides visual feedback of the sync status directly in the file explorer

+### Git Diff Tool Integration

+- Right-click context menu option to open the git diff tool for files and folders
+- Easily visualize changes to files directly from the file explorer
+- Works with any file or folder within a git repository
+- Compatible with your system's default git diff tool

 ### File Explorer Enhancements

 - Changed files can be highlighted in the file explorer with customizable styling